LEADING OFF: Jays finish up in Buffalo, Pads-Braves twinbill

 ON A ROLL

 Hendricks is the first Cubs pitcher to go at least 12 consecutive starts without a loss since Jon Lester in 2016.
-He is tied with Dodgers lefty Julio Urias (12-3, 3.78) for the major league lead in wins – Urias pitches a couple of hours later at home against the San Francisco Giants, who lead the NL West by one game over Los Angeles.
+He is tied with Dodgers lefty Julio Urías (12-3, 3.78) for the major league lead in wins — Urías pitches a couple of hours later at home against the first-place San Francisco Giants.

-Wainwright has 17 career wins against the Cubs, most of any active pitcher.

 LET’S PLAY TWO